-1. Typical Air-Conditioned Location
+1. Typical Conditioned Location

 A building plenum or space that contains conditioned air that does not exceed 80°F DB.
-When piping passes through an indoor area where the indoor unit operates, such as an apartment, classroom, office, mall, hospital, etc.

-2. Special Air-Conditioned Location
+2. Special Conditioned Location

-- 1. When the location is air conditioned, but there is severe temperature/humidity difference due to high ceilings. - Church, auditorium, theater, lobby, etc. - 2.
+- 1. When the location is air conditioned, but there is severe temperature/humidity difference due to high ceilings. - · Church, auditorium, theater, lobby, etc. - 2.
 When the location is air conditioned, but internal temperature/humidity are high. - Bathroom, swimming pool, locker room, etc.